seven-foot-two/turtle-time/README.md

 ## Machine Learning Model

-The team determined that the machine learning model for implementation was the VotingClassifier ensemble with soft voting.
-The top five classifiers previously tested (based on accuracy score) were selected for inclusion in the voting ensemble.
-With soft voting, each classifier provides a probability value that a specific data point belongs to a particular target class (`blue` or `red` winner).
-The predictions are then added up, and the target label with the greatest sum of weighted probabilities wins the vote.
-Using VotingClassifier results in better performance than that of any of the five models used in the ensemble.
-However, one drawback of using this ensemble is that all the models equally contribute to the prediction, even though some might perform better than others.

 ### Preliminary Data Preprocessing

 During the preliminary data preprocessing phase of the project, the team performed the following actions to clean and transform the data as a preprocessing step for the machine learning model.